 (Head of Department of Peace Studies, Core Lecturer)

-Dr. Le Ngoc Bich Ly is the head of the International Ph.D. program in Peacebuilding at Payap University, Chiang Mai, Thailand.
-She teaches courses related to religion, gender, and peacebuilding.
-She also coordinates interfaith activities and public presentations at the university.
-Ly earned her bachelor’s degree in English from Can Tho University, Vietnam in 2004, and a Master of Divinity from Payap University in 2011.
-She received her Ph.D. degree in Inter-Religious Studies from the Indonesian Consortium for Religious Studies in Indonesia in 2017.
-Her research focuses on gender issues in religion, interfaith dialogue, Buddhism and peacebuilding.
+Dr. Le Ngoc Bich Ly is the head of the International Ph.D. program in Peacebuilding at Payap University in Chiang Mai, Thailand.
+She teaches courses related to religion, gender, and peacebuilding and also coordinates interfaith activities and public presentations at the university.
+Ly earned her bachelor’s degree in English from Can Tho University, Vietnam, in 2004 and a Master of Divinity from Payap University in 2011.
+She received her Ph.D. in Inter-Religious Studies from the Indonesian Consortium for Religious Studies in Indonesia in 2017.
+Her research focuses on gender issues in religion, interfaith dialogue, Buddhism, and peacebuilding.

 Assoc.
 Prof. Dr. Mark Tamthai